VanOvermeire/secrets-manager-macro/README.md

 - Test for JSON error

 - Attribute for changing secret name
+- Attribute for envs
+- Allow for checking of selection of envs
 - Handling nextToken for list secrets
 - Search for similar names
 - Allow for different envs (look for env var?)